(Last update: 27 January 2022)

 - The main argument and/or key conclusions explicitly stated

-- Standard research articles should fit within the range of 6 000 to 12 000 words, including footnotes, all the references and abstract (100-200 words).
+- Standard research articles should fit within the range of 6 000 to 12 000 words, including footnotes, all the references and abstract (about 100-200 words).
 In case of contributions to thematic sections, manuscripts should fit within the range of 4 000 to 8 000 words, including footnotes, all the references and abstract (100-200 words).
 If your paper exceeds the aforementioned length, please consult the editorial team.
 In justified cases, we allow authors to publish longer articles.

 - CEJISS publishes articles that deal with international aspects of politics and security.
 Manuscripts that focus on purely domestic issues won't be considered.
 Manuscripts dealing with domestic issues shall, at the very least, demonstrate their relevance to foreign policy of a given state, the importance of their discussion going beyond the domestic level of analysis, the significant embeddedness in the international context or a clear connection to theories of international, transnational or global politics or security.